 Got a Strong-Willed Girl?
 There’s a saint for that, plus a whole lot of beauty in being stubborn for the grace of God.
+(And if you’re looking for the perfect patron saint for your kiddo, I’ve got a toolkit just for you!)

 This post contains affiliate links.
 I earn a small commission from the sale of items made via these links.